Raynes/lein-newnew/README.markdown

 # lein-newnew

+## NOTE: This plugin has been merged into Leiningen as of v2.0.0

 This plugin provides the 'new' task for creating fresh project skeletons from Leiningen 2.x, but is usable from Leiningen 1.x as well.

 It is extensible via templates and has a simple API for creating them.
 With this new task, you can create templates for any sort of project scaffolding you can imagine, as simple or complex as you like.